p12h4/DF-Guide/Bedrock/Guide.md

 ### 1.18.10:
 - The third hotbar slot acts as another output slot while being in the Furnace UI.
 For instance, if you switch between two stacks of netherite scraps (rename one to be able to swap) in this slot, you will receive 128 XP per swap.
 By using an autoclicker, you can reach the maximum level using this bug.
-You can use auto-clickers for both ["Windows"](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Windows/SpeedAutoClicker-v1.6.2.exe) and ["Android"](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Android/com.truedevelopersstudio.automatictap.autoclicker.apk) from the `Resources` folder
+You can use auto-clickers for both [Windows](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Windows/SpeedAutoClicker-v1.6.2.exe) and [Android](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Files/AutoClicker/Android/com.truedevelopersstudio.automatictap.autoclicker.apk) from the `Resources` folder

 - It is possible to obtain villagers with incorrect trades, such as a fletcher with stone mason trades.
-To achieve this, follow these steps: First, place 20 beds, with 19 of them corresponding to one type of workstation and 1 bed with a different type of workstation.
-Next, bring 20 villagers to the area where you have set up the beds and workstations.
-Then you have to zombify all the villagers.
-Once they are zombified, you can cure them.
-If done correctly, one of the villagers should have incorrect trades.
-This happens because the villagers keep their profession after being zombified, but during the curing process, there is a brief moment when they can change professions before returning to their original state
+A video showcasing how it works can be seen [here](https://github.com/p12h4/DF-Guide/raw/refs/heads/main/Bedrock/Resources/Media/Villagers%20with%20trades%20from%20the%20wrong%20profession.mp4)
 <br>

 ### 1.18.12:
-- Red & Brown Mushroom Blocks, Chorus Plants & Flowers, Iron & Gold Nuggets and Nether Bricks can be placed into the fuel slot in Furnaces
+- Red & Brown Mushroom Blocks, Chorus Plants & Flowers, Iron & Gold Nuggets and Nether Bricks can be placed into the furnace fuel slot
 <br>